This ultimate guide to email marketing will help you generate traffic and revenue on demand by sending emails.

 - Naked Links.
 Example: https://passivebook.com/seo/

 - Hyperlinked Anchor Text Link: Example: Click here

 - CSS Buttons

-- Images which are hyperlinked to the landing page
+- Images that are hyperlinked to the landing page.

 - Image of Video (with Play Button).
 The image of the video is hyperlinked to the landing page.